AppliedMathematicsProgrammingSociety/amps/Data Science/README.md

 ## 📂 Folder Structure Overview

 - **Python Basics:** Introductory lessons for Python programming fundamentals.
 - **Python Libraries:** Deep dive into key Python libraries used in Data Science.
+- **Mathematics for Data Science:** A strong foundation in Mathematics is essential for understanding Data Science and Machine Learning concepts.
 - **Machine Learning:** Explanation and implementation of ML algorithms with examples.
 - **Projects:** Practical projects to apply theoretical knowledge.
 - **Resources:** A curated list of books, courses, and learning materials.